Cipriano Ferrandini: Role in alleged conspiracy

 There is disagreement among historians as to whether a plot to assassinate Lincoln in Baltimore actually existed and Ferrandini's role in such a plot.
-John Thomas Scharf argued that there was no credible evidence of a plot and no one was ever arrested for even contemplating one, although many other citizens were thrown into jail without benefit of habeas corpus while William Evitts, in A Matter of Allegiances, argued in favor of there being such a plot based on the papers of Allan Pinkerton which The Huntington Library acquired, and which Norma B. Cuthbert edited for publication in 1949.
+John Thomas Scharf argued that there was no credible evidence of a plot and no one was ever arrested for even contemplating one, although many citizens were imprisoned without benefit of habeas corpus.
+William Evitts, in A Matter of Allegiances, argued in favor of the existence of such a plot based on the papers of Allan Pinkerton.

+Illustration from The Spy of the Rebellion (1885) depicting Pinkerton's account of his meeting with Ferrandini.